What PSI Should My Tires Be? A Simple Tire Pressure Guide

 How Temperature, Cargo, and Towing Change Tire Pressure

-Air temperature shifts change tire pressure about 1 PSI for every 10°F, so you should check inflation when seasons change or temperatures swing.
-When you add cargo or tow, follow the vehicle manual’s recommended pressure increases rather than guessing, because under‑ or over‑inflation both create safety and wear problems.
+Air temperature shifts change tire pressure about 1 PSI for every 10°F. Check inflation when seasons change or temperatures swing.
+When you add cargo or tow, follow the vehicle manual’s recommended pressure increases rather than guessing.
+Both under- and over-inflation create safety and wear problems.
 Monitor pressures before and during heavy loads to prevent heat buildup, uneven tread wear, and reduced fuel efficiency.

 Temperature Effects On PSI